 For the large final industrial buyer of coffee, the main challenge is to secure a regular supply of beans.

-Their role in the supply chain is usually the roasting and packaging of coffee for retail market distribution.
+The role of the coffee buyers in the supply chain is to roast and package coffee for retail market distribution.

 On this note, the most important aspect then is factory runtime optimization.
 Hence the high focus on regular and reliable supply availability.